How to Keep Your Aging Parents Safe from Scammers

 Teach your parents not to click on unfamiliar links or download attachments in emails or texts.
 Clicking these could expose them to hackers or malware.

-Even better, never click on links especially that go to your financial information.
+Even better, never click on links, especially those that go to your financial information.

 Report suspicious messages or calls to the appropriate authorities

-If your parents receive suspicious calls or messages, encourage them to report it to the authorities.
+If your parents receive suspicious calls or messages, encourage them to report them to the authorities.
 Reporting scams helps protect others from falling victim to the same schemes.

 Every major company also has a fraud department and will look into the suspicious email.